FirstTestStation/FTS_Website/_posts/firmware/2024-12-09-Selftest_Firmware.md

 ## Flowchart

-•	The flowchart below illustrates the algorithm used to process commands received from the Iterconnect IO Box  on the I2C port.<br>
+•	The flowchart below illustrates the algorithm used to process commands received from the InterconnectIO Box  on the I2C port.<br>

 <figure>
   <img src="../../images/Pico_Selftest_flowchart.jpg" alt="Selftest Flowchart">